 - (a) To build parallel version, make sure that MPI is installed in your system.
 Note that the package will have limited functions when compiled in a single-CPU mode.
 On linux cluster the command source \$HOME/.env should be added to .tcshrc or equivalent file to use parallel version of the program, the alternative is to use queuing system like PBS.
 In some cases the FORTRAN library subroutine GETENV does not work properly with MPI, if the script is run interactively.
-In such a case try to add the source mygentenv.F and turn on the -DMYGETENV preprocessor flag. - (b) Change directory to the respective source directory. - (c) Edit the appropriate Makefile (parallel program that includes CSA procedure, the serial version is no longer supported, for serial task parallel program can be run using only one processor) to customize to your system.
-Makefiles for the following systems are provided:
+In such a case try to add the source mygentenv.F and turn on the -DMYGETENV preprocessor flag. - (b) Change directory to the respective source directory. - (c) Select the appropriate Makefile_xxxx or copy the most matching Makefile_xxx to another name (e.g., Makefile_MySystem) and edit it to customize to your system.
+Note that the CSA version works only with MPI.